tkukurin/Lab.SeparatingFactFromFiction/README.md

 ### Processing
 Some tweets turned out to be empty, after preprocessing we retain a total of 116,882 (this is the current number of saved items in the parsed tweets file).
+And then drop again to ~98k after removing duplicates.

 ### Better model ([source](https://github.com/tensorflow/models/issues/1347))
 "`parsey_mcparseface` was trained on a significantly larger dataset.
 Further, it was optimized to